cristianmercado19/black-door-chat/README.md

 * Key data, used to establish secure connections.
 * Network data, such as a host's IP address and port as seen by the outside world.

 To avoid redundancy and to maximize compatibility with established technologies, signaling methods and protocols are not specified by WebRTC standards.
-This approach is outlined by `JSEP`, the JavaScript Session Establishment Protocol
+This approach is outlined by `JSEP`, the JavaScript Session Establishment Protocol.

 JSEP requires the exchange between peers of offer and answer: the media metadata mentioned above.
 Offers and answers are communicated in Session Description Protocol format (SDP), which look like this: